-The Real Assets Valuation Committee is a sub-committee of the Global Pricing & Valuation Committee.
-It was established to deliver and ensure the implementation of consistent and controlled pricing and valuation of assets across Real Assets in accordance with Aviva Group standards, best practice and regulatory requirements.
-It has a responsibility to escalate any issues to the GFS Investment Oversight Committees.
+The GFS Real Assets Valuation Committee is established to deliver and ensure the implementation of consistent and controlled pricing and valuation of assets across Real Assets in accordance with Aviva Group standards, best practice and regulatory requirements.
+It has a responsibility to escalate any issues to the Board and/or GFS Investment Oversight Committees.